 A student who wants to spend a summer, a semester, or a year abroad with programs approved by Denison should consult members of the Department and the Office of Off-Campus Studies (see Off-Campus Programs).
-On-campus opportunities to improve their command of the language are provided by the Language and Culture Program, language tables, international films, club meetings, and similar activities sponsored by the Department.
+On-campus opportunities to improve their command of the language are provided by language tables, international films, club meetings, and similar activities sponsored by the Department.
 There are as well subsidized field trips to museums and pertinent activities in cities across the country, and in some cases international travel.

 Spanish Program Mission

 Our mission is to enrich students' views on life by learning Spanish and crossing cultures in an intellectually challenging context.
 By working closely with professors, in and outside the classroom, students acquire proficiency in critically analyzing the complex issues of today's world.

 Spanish Program Vision